LPD Concept

 When I constructed the current version of the layout, I implemented a major change in design philosophy.
 Instead of a continuous loop, the layout is a point-to-point design with a reverse loop at one end.
 The mainline is single track with sidings, just like the real thing.

 Also, given the dimensional restrictions and the scale, a considerable degree of compression is required to fit everything in.
 My compression ratio is roughly 4:1.
-I didn’t compromise on the ruling grade, which is 2% in places, so some of the tight curves are a bit of a problem with longer, heavier trains.
-On the other hand, this makes powered helpers something more than a cosmetic feature– I actually need the extra power pushing back there!
+I didn’t compromise on the ruling grade, which is 2% in places.
+Operations over several years revealed this to be untenable on 24″ curves, leading to a rebuilding project, described elsewhere, with minimum 30″ curvature.

 servicetracks1994 North Yard itself contains engine servicing tracks, bowl tracks, a piggyback track, and the Cargill elevator.
 The north end of the yard (RR west) leads to the westbound main line and Rocky siding.

-PSCX-WP After this, the track disappears into Tunnel 30 and transits a hidden helix which represents the Moffat Tunnel.
-About 15 feet later, the tracks emerge from the West Portal and curve past the Winter Park Ski Area.
+PSCX-WP A hidden helix which represents the Moffat Tunnel.
+About 25 feet later, the tracks emerge from the West Portal and curve past the Winter Park Ski Area.
 Winter Park siding stretches down the “valley” to the north.

 hideawaypark-sp8322 Beyond Winter Park, we come to the Hideaway Park area (the contemporary town of Winter Park).
 At this point is the upper reverse loop.
 (Photo: an eastbound manifest of all-SP power crosses Vasquez Road in Hideaway Park.
 The hill conceals the reverse loop.)